 Open Excellence General Fund

-We recognize the value of medical and drug treatment, but we are informed by the fraught history of the impact that large donations and lobbying from the pharmaceutical industry has had on psychiatric practice.
+We recognize the value of medical and drug treatment, but we are informed by the fraught history of the impact that large donations and lobbying from the pharmaceutical industry has had on psychiatric research and practice.

 We strive to ensure that all of the results accomplished through the work of our partners and grantees is independent, scientifically sound, and promotes recovery for individuals, their communities, and our society.